mohamedissack/Instagram-app/README.md

 posted appears
-Homepage loads	Click profile	User's profile appears Homepage loads	Click upload image icon	User's redirected to a page where they can upload an image Homepage loadse can change their password or logout
+Homepage loads	Click profile	User's profile appears Homepage loads	Click upload image icon	User's redirected to a page where they can upload an image Homepage loadse can change their password or logout Homepage loads	User inputs in the search form and presses enter	Searched results show.

+# Getting started